 In the distance a giant, red, paper parasol catches my attention and under it is a blob of white.
 As I get closer I recognise the hood, it’s a traditional Japanese wedding!

-The hood is called a wataboshi and covers the bride’s ‘horns’ which are presented as hair decorations that represent jealousy, ego & selfishness that she is supposed to let go of once married.
+The hood is actually called a wataboshi and covers the bride’s ‘horns’ (presented as hair decorations – visible in gallery below) that represent jealousy, ego & selfishness that she is supposed to let go of once married.

 That day I would go on to witness several different weddings at the shrine, which I was very excited about!